sammhow/rrc-pc/README.md

-# Range Rover Classic PC
+# Range Rover Classic CarPC

-This is the basic setup of a car pc for a Range Rover Classic
+This is the basic setup of a car pc - I built it for a Range Rover Classic

 I used PostmarketOS with PlasmaMobile because it gives the best experience for a touch interface that I have tried.